tcapelle/action_recognition/README.md

 > Implementation of various architectures to solve the UCF 101 actions dataset

-This repo is based on `fastai2` library.
+This repo implementation is using `fastai2` library.
 It is based on the implementations found on [Action Recognition](https://github.com/eriklindernoren/Action-Recognition).

 ## Install